BenjiD2/QuestSchedulingAssistant/README.md

 ### Environment Setup
 Before running the application, make sure you have the following environment files set up:

+Please email us for the exact values.
+We cannot add them here due to security issues.

 1. Server (server/.env):
 ```
 GOOGLE_CLIENT_ID=your_client_id_here